Sameer447/sameer-portfolio/README.md

 ## ✨ Overview

-Welcome to the personal portfolio of **Aathif Zahir**, a passionate Software Engineering undergraduate with a strong focus on **full-stack web development**.
-This portfolio is a reflection of my journey, skills, projects, and achievements — built with a modern tech stack and polished UI/UX.
+Welcome to the personal portfolio of **Sameer Shoukat**, a dedicated Full Stack Developer with experience building production-level apps using **React**, **React Native**, and **Next.js**.
+This portfolio showcases my skills, projects, and achievements — crafted with modern web technologies and sleek design.

 ---